Star Wars: Episode II – Attack of the Clones: Home media

 The Attack of the Clones DVD also features a trailer for a mockumentary-style short film known as R2-D2: Beneath the Dome.
 Some stores offered the full mockumentary as an exclusive bonus disc for a small extra charge.
 The film gives an alternate look at the "life" of the droid R2-D2.
 The story, which Lucas approved, was meant to be humorous.

+Selling 8.1 million copies and generating $144.8 million in sales revenue, Attack of the Clones was the fifth-highest-selling DVD of 2002, only behind Harry Potter and the Sorcerer's Stone, Monsters, Inc., Spider-Man and The Lord of the Rings: The Fellowship of the Ring.

 The film was re-released in a prequel trilogy DVD box set on November 4, 2008.

 The six-film Star Wars saga was released on Blu-ray Disc on September 16, 2011, in three different editions.

 On April 7, 2015, Walt Disney Studios, 20th Century Fox, and Lucasfilm jointly announced the digital releases of the six released Star Wars films.
 Attack of the Clones was released through the iTunes Store, Amazon Video, Vudu, Google Play, and Disney Movies Anywhere on April 10, 2015.

 Walt Disney Studios Home Entertainment reissued Attack of the Clones on Blu-ray, DVD, and digital download on September 22, 2019.
-Additionally, all six films were available for 4K HDR and Dolby Atmos streaming on Disney+ upon the service's launch on November 12, 2019.
+Additionally, all six films were available for 4K resolution HDR and Dolby Atmos streaming on Disney+ upon the service's launch on November 12, 2019.
 This version of the film was released by Disney on 4K Ultra HD Blu-ray on March 31, 2020, whilst being re-released on Blu-ray and DVD.